 Geofencing refers to predetermined geographical locations that businesses target.
 Once a person’s mobile device enters a geofence, the device’s Wi-Fi or Bluetooth signal is detected, which then triggers a message that is delivered to their phone.

 Addressable geofencing is similar to the other two, but addressable geofencing is a whole new ballgame.
 With addressable geofencing, an advertiser places a geofence around a specific address.
 Unlike traditional geofencing that mostly targets mobile devices, addressable geofencing broadens advertising reach to all CTV devices at an address.
 This enables targeting of audiences with more specific demographics while extending its reach.

 Addressable geofencing might seem a little spooky to some, and in some ways, it is, but its ability to track conversions is revolutionary.

 Companies get access to a unique statistic called conversion zone tracking.
 These metrics give advertisers access to who is seeing their ads.

-You can test different ads, whether they’re audio, display, or OTT/CTV ads to different audiences with differentiating demographics to see how they react.
-You can even pick and choose the ads that you want sent to each demographic.
+You can test different ads to different audiences with differentiating demographics, whether they’re audio, display, or OTT/CTV, to see how they react.
+You can even pick and choose the ads you want sent to each demographic.